ploomber/ploomber/doc/api/spec.rst

     -- {{my_param}} is replaced by 42
     SELECT * FROM my_table WHERE my_column > {{my_param}}

-Python/R scripts/notebnooks receive them in the "parameters" cell:
+Python/R scripts/notebnooks receive them in the "injected-parameters" cell:

 .. code-block:: py
     :class: text-editor